 The poverty threshold is updated yearly by the U.S. Census Bureau.
-If a family’s yearly household income is below the threshold, everyone in that family is classified poor.
+If a family’s yearly household income is below the threshold, everyone is classified as poor.

-Poverty guidelines are issued by the Department of Health and Human Services and are a simplified version of the poverty threshold.
-Poverty guidelines are used to determine eligibility for programs like Medicaid and the Supplemental Nutrition Assistance Program (formerly known as Food Stamps).
+Poverty guidelines are issued by the Department of Health and Human Services and are simplified to the poverty threshold.
+Poverty guidelines determine eligibility for programs like Medicaid and the Supplemental Nutrition Assistance Program (formerly known as Food Stamps).

 The 2018 poverty guideline for a family of four is $25,100.

 Many of us are unfamiliar with either of these terms.
-The term we usually see is poverty line as in “living below the poverty line.”
-Poverty line is the same as the poverty threshold.
+The term we usually see is poverty line, as in “living below the poverty line.”
+The poverty line is the same as the poverty threshold.